oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 1. Set Up Oppia Locally: Follow the [Oppia setup instructions](https://github.com/oppia/oppia/wiki) to clone the repository and set up your local development environment.
 2. Familiarize Yourself with Apache Beam Jobs: [Beam jobs](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs) are an integral part of data processing at Oppia.
 Before proceeding, take some time to understand their role in auditing and migrating data.
 You can refer to the [Apache Beam Jobs at Oppia tutorial](https://github.com/oppia/oppia/wiki/Tutorial-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job) for detailed guidance on writing and testing Beam jobs.
-3. Understand the Preferences Page: This tutorial involves modifying the Bio field in the user’s Preferences page.
+3. Understand the Preferences Page: This tutorial involves modifying the bio field in the user’s Preferences page.
 To understand the context better, go through the [How to Access Oppia Webpages: Preferences Page](https://github.com/oppia/oppia/wiki/How-to-access-Oppia-webpages#preferences-page) guide.

 # Procedure